-How can we work together to build a shared, strategic vision for museums, galleries and science centres?
+Working together to build a shared, strategic vision for museums, galleries and science centres

-Bold Futures brings together a science centre cohort of active champions for community representation and public engagement.
-The programme aims to undertake values-led work that involves underrepresented audiences and explores how this can affect future purpose and financial sustainability.
+Emerging from the Covid-19 pandemic, it brought together a science centre and museum cohort of active champions for community representation and public engagement.
+The programme delivered values-led work involving underrepresented audiences and exploring how this could have an impact on future purpose and financial sustainability.

 Explore your own Bold Futures